 Unfortunately, there is no consensus in the rehabilitation or geriatric literature as to what constitutes the core group of ADLs that need to be measured.
-However, most authorities and texts agree that ADLs can be divided into the following:
+However most authorities and texts agree that ADLs can be divided into the following :

 - 1. Basic ADLs (BADL).
-These can include some or all of these activities deemed critical to basic self-care: - Self-care: Eating, Grooming, Bathing, Dressing, Toileting. - ii.
+These can include some or all of these activities deemed critical to basic self-care: - i.
+Self-care: Eating, Grooming, Bathing, Dressing, Toileting. - ii.
 Continence: Bladder and Bowel Continence - iii.
 Mobility: Transfers (for example bed to chair, chair to toilet seat), Walking or Wheelchair Use, Climbing Stairs - iv.
-Cognition: Communication including Comprehension, Expression, Memory and Simple Problem Solving.

-- 2. Instrumental ADLs (IADL) or Extended ADLs (EADL) This list is long, but generally involves more complex activities such as food preparation, medication use, telephone use, transportation use, housekeeping and laundry. - 3.
-Community Reintegration and Participation Activities These form the highest tier of activities in daily living and include employment, leisure activities, and various recreational activities.
+Cognition: Communication including Comprehension, Expression, Memory and Simple Problem Solving. - 2.
+Instrumental ADLs (IADL) or Extended ADLs (EADL) This list is long but generally involves more complex activities such as food preparation, medication use, telephone use, transportation use, housekeeping and laundry. - 3.
+Community Reintegration and Participation Activities These form the highest tier of activities in daily living and include employment, leisure activities and various recreational activities.

 Instruments exist that measure any or all of these three categories of ADLs.
 For the purposes of this discussion, we focus only on tools that measure BADL as these have the most direct and significant impact on caregiver burden.
-BADL assessment is also directly relevant in the disability assessment for the disability-related national schemes (DRNS) locally including ElderShield/Interim Disability Assistance Programme for the Elderly (IDAPE), Dependants' Protection Scheme (DPS), Community Health Assist Scheme (CHAS), [formerly known as the Primary Care Partnership Scheme (PCPS)] and the Foreign Domestic Worker (FDW) Levy Concession.
+BADL assessment is also directly relevant in the disability assessment for the disability-related national schemes (DRNS).

-There are only two major BADLs scales of disability used consistently throughout the world presently and these are the Barthel Index (BI) and the Functional Independence Measure (FIM), both of whom have undergone modifications and revisions over time14-17.
-Both these scales also have good testretest and interrater reliability, content validity for the measurement of disability, and are sensitive to changes over time.
-Importantly, there is a direct correlation between the severity of disability and the amount of care required 12-18.
+There are only two major general BADLs scales of disability used consistently throughout the world presently and these are the Barthel Index (BI) and the Functional Independence Measure (FIM), both of whom have undergone modifications and revisions over time16-9.
+Both these scales also have good test-retest and interrater reliability, content validity for the measurement of activity limitation and are sensitive to changes over time.
+Importantly, there is a direct correlation between the severity of activity limitation and ADL performed and the amount of care required 5, 14-20.
 The BI has the following items: eating, grooming, bathing, dressing, toileting, maintenance of bowel and bladder continence, transfers and locomotion.
-The more recently developed FIM has similar items to the BI, but further include items on cognitive BADLs such as communication skills, problem solving and memory.
-This reflects principles explored in the ICF that these cognitive BADLs are not only essential to everyday living and can impact on the betterknown physical BADLs.
-The BI and the FIM have shortened versions which are also valid and reliable in measuring BADLs.
-Similarly, the current DRNS including ElderShield/ IDAPE, DPS, PCPS and the FDW Levy Concession employ selected BADL items in self-care, continence and mobility above and these items are essentially part of the BI and FIM.
+The more recently developed FIM has similar items to the BI but further include items on cognitive BADLs such as communication skills, problem solving and memory.
+This reflects principles explored in the ICF that these cognitive BADLs are not only essential to everyday living and can impact on the better-known physical BADLs.
+The BI and the FIM have shortened versions which are also valid and reliable in measuring BADLs 21.
+Similarly, the current DRNS including ElderShield/ IDAPE, DPS, PCPS and the FDW levy concession and claims for handicapped-related tax reliefs employ selected BADL items in bathing, dressing, feeding, toileting, transferring and mobility these items are essentially part of the BI and FIM.